Police: Iowa woman said she ran over girl in racist attack

 “I want to say in the strongest terms possible that there is no place in our community … for this type of hatred or violence,” Venema said.

-Natalia suffered a concussion and severe bruising and was hospitalized for two days.
-She’s expected to make a full recovery.
+Natalia was hospitalized for two days.

 “I don’t remember the impact,” the teenager told Des Moines television station KCCI in the days after the crash.
 “I just remember the car coming at me.”